 By default, Coherence Spring will start Coherence in clustered mode (Server).
-If you want to use Coherence in client mode (Coherence\Extend or gRPC), please see the chapter on setting up Spring Boot as a Coherence Client.
+If you want to use Coherence in client mode (CoherenceExtend or gRPC), please see

 When using Coherence Spring Boot, you may want to verify that only the auto-configuration that you actually need is enabled.
 For example, Coherence is shipped with Gson, and the mere presence of the Gson class may trigger GsonAutoConfiguration.